ssmithcp/liftmetrics/README.md

 Liftmetrics is a portfolio site written using the MERN stack: mongodb, express, react and node.
 It uses redux and react router of course and the ever exciting tailwind css utility first library.

 I wrote this app many months ago, between January 21' and April 21'.
 I've learned *a lot* since writing this and this site isn't reflective of my current ability or style.
-Specifically, now I prefer typescript and not redux, my css has improved as well as my overall grasp on react and hooks in particular.
+Specifically, now I prefer typescript, my css has improved as well as my overall grasp on react and hooks in particular.
 Please use this as proof of my ability to build a site by myself and my ability to write consistent clean code.
 I'm currently refactoring the site - watch for updates!

 This app is currently live at: [liftmetrics.net](https://www.liftmetrics.net/)